chinmayarvind23/AIvaluate/design-plan.md

 The Submission entity stores all data relates to an assignment submission, including the grades, submission status, feedback and course info.
 ###### Attributes
 - submissionId: this is the primary key that identifies each submission
-- courseName: the name of the course the submission belongs to
+- courseId: a foreign key which specifies which course the submission belongs to
+- studentId: a foreign key that tells which student has made the submission
 - submittedAt: a timestamp of when the submission is made
-- isSubmitted: a status indicating whether the assignment is submitted or not
 - updatedAt: a timestamp that shows when the submission is updated by the student
 - isGraded: a status indicating whether or not the submission has been graded
 - AIGrade: a grade assigned by the AI to the submission attempt